 With support from Schmidt Futures, Georgetown University’s Center of Global Health Science and Security is also releasing Health Security Net, an online, searchable library containing over 1,200 global reports chronicling 25 years of pandemic preparedness policy.
 This collection of reports, testimony, and expert advice will become the most comprehensive repository of its kind ever published.

 Schmidt Futures launched two working groups to operationalize the ideas from the forum.
-The African Pandemic Response Innovation Working Group will be led by the Center for Pandemic Research at Columbia University, in partnership with Resolve to Save Lives.
+The Vaccine Safety and Confidence-Building Working Group will be led by the Center for Pandemic Research at Columbia University.
 The Learning and Accountability Working Group will be led by the Center for Global Development and will help governments structure how they learn from the successes and failures of our response to COVID-19 and improve preparedness in the future.

 Schmidt Futures announced a new challenge opportunity to source the best ideas for increasing trust and solidarity as they relate to public health.
 In partnership with the National Academy of Medicine, and with advisory support from the Social Science Research Council, we will seek proposals for concrete, evidence-based solutions to develop trust within communities and build interdisciplinary collaborations when deploying public health interventions.
 Local governments, public health systems, and other institutions are eligible to participate.
 Winners receive funding and resources, particularly for securing key talent.